muriaga/WHMCS-TigoPesa/README.md

 ## Recommended Module Content ##

-The recommended structure of a merchant gateway module is as follows.
+The recommended structure of the Tigopesa merchant gateway module is as follows.

 ```s
  modules/gateways/